thiagola92/ez-curved-lines-2d/README.md

 ![path_changed signal](./addons/curved_lines_2d/screenshots/10-path_changed-signal.png)

+This very short section of the youtube video illustrates how to do this: https://youtu.be/IwS2Rf65i18?feature=shared&t=55

 ## Performance impact

 Animating curve points at runtime does, however, impact performance of your game, because calculating segments is an expensive operation.

-Also, the old [OpenGL / Compatibility](https://docs.godotengine.org/en/stable/contributing/development/core_and_modules/internal_rendering_architecture.html#compatibility) rendering engine seems to perform noticably better for these operations in 2D than the [Vulkan / Forward+](https://docs.godotengine.org/en/stable/contributing/development/core_and_modules/internal_rendering_architecture.html#forward) mode.

-Under `Tesselation settings` you can lower `Max Stages` or bump up `Tolerance Degrees` to reduce curve smoothness and increase performance.
+Under `Tesselation settings` you can lower `Max Stages` or bump up `Tolerance Degrees` to reduce curve smoothness and increase performance (and vice-versa)

 # Attributions